grommunio/gromox/doc/glossary.rst

 	than random GCV assignment.

 	Some components can perform a *range reservation* (e.g.
-	``ropGetLocalReplicaIds`` and the gromox-exmdb ``create_folder`` RPC).
+	``ropGetLocalReplicaIds`` and the gromox-exmdb ``create_folder`` RPC),
-	causing the *top-level* counter to make bigger jumps, while the component that performed the reservation deals out GCVs objects from that range and seemingly in backwards fashion.
-For example, in Gromox, a created folder may receive GCV 0x10000 and because it reserves 0x10001..0x1ffff for messages, the next folder gets GCV 0x20000.
+	which can cause GCV values to apparently jump around: For example, in Gromox, a created folder may receive GCV 0x10000 and as ``create_folder`` reserves 0x10001..0x1ffff for messages, the next folder gets GCV 0x20000.
 Once the first folder has exceeded its reservation, it will make another, e.g. 0x30000..0x3ffff.

 	In Gromox (2.17), the SQLite fields ``folder_id`` and ``message_id``
-	are GCVs.
+	are GCVs rather than internal identifiers.
 (This may change at a later time.)

-	On the wire, GLOBCNT is encoded as 6 octets, MSB-first (big-endian).
-In Gromox source code, it is also MSB-first in certain representations (e.g. ``struct GLOBCNT``)
+	Generally speaking,

+	* on the wire and in ``struct GLOBCNT``, GCVs are MSB-first (big-endian)
+	* when stored as part of a ``eid_t``/``uint64_t`` variable in source code that holds an *Internal Identifier* (see below), the GCV is in the upper 48 bits of the logical value, and reversed per groups of 8 bits
+	* otherwise, a ``uint64_t`` holds the GCV in host-endian

+Change number / CN
+	Scope: one mailbox replica.
+Limit: 2^48.
+Every time a folder or message is modified, a new change number is assigned.
+CNs are assigned in strictly monotonically increasing order.
+There is no reservation; in a sense, a replica in itself could be seen as a 2^48-sized reservation in the space of unsigned 64-bit integers.

+	In Gromox (2.27), the SQLite field ``change_number`` contains this 48-bit CN for the server replica (replid 1).

+	Like GCVs, CNs may occur in MSB/GLOBCNT form, or be part of a 64-bit aggregated integer (like *Internal Identifier*, see below), or be host-endian stand-alone.

 Internal Identifier
-	The aggregation of the 48-bit *GLOBCNT* plus the 16-bit *replid* of the creator.
+	The aggregation of the 16-bit *replid* plus the 48-bit *GLOBCNT* of the creator.
 Scope: all replicas of a mailbox.
 Limit: not defined because aggregate.
 Total size: 8 octets.
 IIDs have no particular order.
-On the wire, GLOBCNT is MSB-first, but replid is LSB-first.
-Historic design choices made it such that Gromox's source code keeps these as uint64_t with mixed-endianess, cf. function ``rop_util_make_eid_ex``.
-Unparsed
-	IIDs look a bit weird in log messages because of this bit order.
+On the wire, replid is LSB-first, but GLOBCNT is MSB-first.
+MS-OXCDATA specifies IIDs as an aggregate, while MS-OXCROPS specifies them as 64-bit integers.
+Software like Gromox and the MAPI Inspector For Fiddler indeed read/write IIDs from/to network as one leuint64 rather than as one leuint16 and a beuint48.
+This causes the logical value to have odd bit order too, e.g. the byte sequence ``01 00 00 00 00 00 00 0d`` (replid 1, folder 0xd) is 0xd00000000000001 when printed in gdb, and functions like ``rop_util_get_gc_value`` are needed to make sense of it.
+The type ``eid_t`` is being introduced in source code to markup the places where this weird uint64 is in use.

 Folder Identifier, FID
 	Name for *internal identifier* when talking about a folder object.
 The FID can be observed in *EX entryids* (with conditions) at bytes 38–46.
-	In Gromox source code (as of 2.17), ``fid`` as a variable name sometimes refers to either the internal identifier or just the GCV.
-	``fid_val`` is almost exclusively the GCV form.
+	In Gromox source code (as of 2.17), ``fid`` as a variable name sometimes refers to either to the mixed-byteorder *Internal Identifier* (see above) or the (host-endian) GCV. ``fid_val`` is almost exclusively the host-endian GCV form.

 Message Identifier, MID
 	Name for *internal identifier* when talking about a message object.
 The MID can be observed in *EX entryids* (with conditions) at bytes 62–70.
-	In Gromox source code (as of 2.17), ``mid`` as a variable name sometimes refers to either the internal identifier or just the GCV.
-	``mid_val`` is almost exclusively the GCV form.
+	In Gromox source code (as of 2.17), ``mid`` as a variable name sometimes refers to either the mixed-byteorder *Internal Identifier* (see above) or the (host-endian) GCV. ``mid_val`` is almost exclusively the host-endian GCV form.

 Global Identifier, GID
-	The aggregation of the 128-bit dbguid plus the 48-bit *GLOBCNT*.
+	The aggregation of the 128-bit *Database GUID* plus the 48-bit *GLOBCNT*/*CN*.
 Scope: all replicas of a mailbox.
 Limit: not defined because aggregate.
-Total
-	size: 22 octets.
+Total size: 22 octets.

-External Identifier for objects, XID
+External Identifier, XID
+	The aggregation of a 128-bit namespace GUID plus a storage-specific *GLOBCNT*/*CN*.
+Scope: all replicas of a mailbox.
+Limit: not defined because aggregate.
+Total size: varies, but at most 255 bytes.

-	EX: 16-byte namespace GUID (which?) + GCV (6 bytes) = 22 bytes.
+	EX: 16-byte *Database GUID* + GCV/CN (6 bytes, MSB)

-External Identifier for changesets (in PCL)
-	EX: 22 bytes
-	OST: 16-byte GUID + CN (4 bytes)
+	OST: 16-byte *Database GUID* + GCV/CN (4 bytes, MSB)

 LongTermID
-	XID (22 bytes) + 2 pad bytes = 24 bytes.
+	The aggregation of a *GID* (22 bytes) plus 2 NUL pad bytes.
+Total size:
+	24 octets.
+The pad bytes do not indicate a replid 0, because the replica is already identified by the 16-byte GUID that is part of the GID.

 Entryid
 	A variable-length identifier which refers to a folder or message in a